Canon 50D vs Panasonic LX100

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 50D and the Panasonic LX100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.